Capital punishment in Saudi Arabia: Criticism

 The use of public beheading as the method of capital punishment and the number of executions have attracted strong international criticism.
-Several executions, particularly of foreign workers, have sparked international outcries.
+Several executions, particularly of foreign workers, have sparked international outrage.

 In June 2011, Ruyati binti Satubi, an Indonesian maid, was beheaded for killing her employer's wife, reportedly after years of abuse.
-Her execution drew extensive criticism from Indonesian press, government and human rights groups.
+Her execution drew extensive criticism from Indonesian press, Government and human rights groups.

 In September 2011, a Sudanese migrant worker was beheaded for sorcery, an execution which Amnesty International condemned as "appalling".
-Amnesty International said that Saudi Arabia does not have a formal law on sorcery but some conservative clerics call for strictest punishment possible.
+Amnesty International said that Saudi Arabia does not have a formal law on sorcery but some conservative clerics call for the strictest punishment possible.

 In January 2013, a Sri Lankan maid named Rizana Nafeek was beheaded after she was convicted of murdering a child under her care, an event which she attributed to the infant's choking.
 The execution drew international condemnation of the government's practices, and led Sri Lanka to recall its ambassador.

 These are not isolated cases.
 According to figures by Amnesty International, in 2010 at least 27 migrant workers were executed and, as of January 2013, more than 45 foreign maids were on death row awaiting execution.

 In practice, capital punishment has also been used to sentence political protesters.
 Ali al-Nimr and Dawoud al-Marhoon were both arrested at the age of 17 in 2012 during Arab Spring protests in the Eastern Province, tortured, forced to confess, and sentenced to decapitation in 2014 and 2015.
 Sheikh Nimr al Nimr, an independent sheikh critical of the Saudi government and popular among youth and Ali al Nimr's uncle, was also arrested in 2012 and sentenced to death by the Specialized Criminal Court in 2014 for his role in encouraging political protests.
 Nimr al Nimr was executed on 2 January 2016, along with 46 other people, mostly terrorists arrested in the 2000s.
-From the available sources about the Nimr al-Nimr case it seems that Saudi officials use the term "terrorism" as cover label for "thought crimes" which in other countries would be considered normal work of an opposition politician.

 On 20 October 2020, Human Rights Watch revealed that Saudi authorities were seeking the death penalty against eight men from Saudi Arabia who were charged with protest-related crimes.
 Some of the alleged crimes were committed when they were minors, between the ages of 14 and 17.
 One of them, charged for a non-violent crime, allegedly committed it at the age of 9.
 All men who were at risk of capital punishment were in pretrial detention for nearly two years.